Biljana D. Obradović: Career

 Obradoviċ considers herself a transnational poet, drawing on her lived experience in many countries and her fluency in multiple languages.

 Her first collection of poems, Frozen Embraces, a bilingual edition, won the Rastko Petrović Award for the Best Poem of 1997 and Best Book of 1998.
 Subsequent collections include Le Riche Monde in 1999, Three Poets in New Orleans in 2000, Little Disruptions in 2012, and Incognito in 2017.

 In addition to her own poetry, other works include her Serbian translations of John Gery's American Ghost: Selected Poems (Raška Škola, Belgrade/ Merrick, New York, Cross-Cultural Communications, 1999), Serbian translations of Stanley Kunitz, The Long Boat (co-published by Plato, Belgrade and Cross-Cultural Communications, Merrick, NY, 2007), and Fives: Fifty Poems by Serbian and American Poets, A Bilingual Anthology, as editor and translator (Co-published by Contact Line, Belgrade, and Cross-Cultural Communications, Merrick, NY, 2002), an English translation of Bratislav Milanović's, Doors in a Meadow (New York: Edwin Mellen Press, 2011), a translation of poems by Patrizia de Rachewiltz, Dear Friends (Književno Društvo Sveti Sava, 2012), and a translation of a selection of poems by Bruce Weigl, What Saves Us (Beogradska Knjiga 2013).

 Obradović's work has appeared in such anthologies as Like Thunder: Poets Respond to Violence in America and Key West: A Collection, as well as Kletva [Curse].

 She also reviews books for World Literature Today and others.

 In 2019, Obradović received the Book Prize from the North American Society for Serbian Studies for Cat Painters, an anthology of contemporary Serbian poetry, and her translation of Dubravka Đurić's Politics of Hope won the prize in 2024.
 She received the Masaryk Academy of Arts Medal for Artistic Achievements, October 20, 2000, Prague, Czech Republic, and is a member of the Association of Writers of Serbia.
 She is professor of English at Xavier University of Louisiana, New Orleans, where she lives with her husband John Gery and son Petar.

 Published works

 Poetry collections

 Frozen Embraces/ Zamrznuti Zagrljaji (A bilingual, English/Serbian, collection of poems).
 Belgrade/Merrick, NY: Center of Emigrants from Serbia/Cross-Cultural Communications, 1997.

 Le Riche Monde (A bilingual, English/Serbian, collection of poems).
 Belgrade/ Merrick, NY: Raška Škola/ Cross-Cultural Communications, 1999.

 Three Poets in New Orleans: Lee Meitzen Grue, Biljana D. Obradović, Patricia A. Ward.
 Ed.
 Thomas Bonner.
 New Orleans: Xavier Review Press, 2000 (thirteen poems).

 Little Disruptions/Mali Poremećaji (A bilingual edition).
 Transl. from English by Tatjana Stefanović et al. Niš: Niš Cultural Center Press, 2012.

 Incognito.
 Cincinnati: Word Tech Communications, 2017.

 Little Disruptions.
 Cincinnati: WordTech Communications, Oct.
 2022.

+Called by Distances.
+Baton Rouge: Louisiana State University Press, 2026.